octimot/StoryToolkitAI/docs/architecture/current-ui-coupling.md

 - internal Resolve state may continue to use `NLE`.

 These limits must be revisited before a separate engine process or independently released API is introduced.

+They do not mean the engine is ready for HTTP, WebSocket, or remote clients.
+Version 1 has no wire encoding, request versioning, remote event subscription, reconnect contract, or replacement for the live values listed above.

 ## Repeatable local audit